-The Group is committed to compensating employees on a fair, equitable, and gender-neutral basis, delivering equal pay for work of equal value.
+The Group remains committed to compensating employees on a fair, equitable, and gender-neutral basis, delivering equal pay for work of equal value.
 On an annual basis, the Group conducts internal reviews as well as an external, independent equal pay analysis.
 Since 2015, Julius Baer has partnered with Ernst and Young AG (EY) to conduct this assessment for our major locations worldwide.
 Potential gender pay discrepancies are identified through linear modelling as the Group seeks to eliminate any systemic gender bias embedded within pay-related decisions.
-The Group's assessed equal pay gap in Switzerland (via an academically credited approach) was audited by KPMG in 2021.
-Based on the audit, Julius Baer is proud to be significantly below the Swiss Federal Office for Gender Equality's 5% regulatory tolerance threshold.
+In 2022, the Group completed its second consecutive Swiss equal pay gap assessment (via an academically credited approach).
+The Group remains substantially below the regulatory pay gap tolerance threshold (5%) of the Swiss Federal Office for Gender Equality.
+KPMG audited the assessment for employees in Switzerland and confirmed its compliant execution.